OpenJML/openjml.github.io/tutorial/RACCompilation.md

 ## Execution

-The RAC-compiled Java program can then be executed in two ways: either using `openjml-java` or the standard installed `java`.
+The RAC-compiled Java program can then be executed in two ways: either using the command `openjml-java` or the standard installed `java` command.
-If you are using `openjml-java` you do not need to have an installatino of Java itself.
+If you are using `openjml-java` you do not need to have an installation of Java itself.

 ### openjml-java